Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 - Download and Install PostgreSQL 14.2, follow the instruction on their website (https://www.postgresql.org/).

 ### 1.6 - Installing pgAdmin in your PC:
-This project uses pgAdmin, so you need to have it installed in your PC in order to the project works.
+This project uses pgAdmin, so you need to have it installed in your PC for the project to works.
 Normally pgAdmin is installed with PostegreSQL, make sure to flag the option to install it at the end of in the PostegreSQL installation proccess.
 - To check if it has been installed in your PC, you can use the PC search tool, and search for pgAdmin 4 application.